kobjects/parsek/README.md

-# ParserLib
+# ParseK

-Small Kotlin library for building recursive descent parsers, consisting mainly of a tokenizer and expression parser.
+Parser library for Kotlin consisting of a tokenizer and expression parser.

 ## Tokenization